 Small Business late payment is severely hampering recovery from the pandemic according to new data.
 Delayed payment of invoices owed to SME’s over the past 12 months totals a shocking average of £130,445.05

 Whilst late payment continues, this will only serve to hinder Small Business recovery in the second half of this year.
 The latest findings are according to survey data from Dun & Bradstreet.

 The survey polled 753 small businesses and SME’s in the UK.
+This includes businesses from every sector, including IT support and accountants.
 The data found that over a 20% of payments to the SMEs surveyed, were received late in the past 12 months.